 Managers said the jail was safe and clean, with good staff-prisoner relations and an emphasis on respect and decency.
-They highlighted resettlement and the role of OMU; education & skills training; the charity clothes shop run by and for the women; and ‘Together Women’s Project’.
-The ‘Rowan House’ day centre, for more vulnerable women, and the prison’s ability to manage very challenging and complex women, were highly rated, as were the range of prisoner mentors and reps.
+They highlighted resettlement and the role of Offender Management Unit – prison-based team responsible for helping to draw up and oversee a prisoner’s sentence plan, and linking with their probation officer outside; education & skills training; the charity clothes shop run by and for the women; and ‘Together Women’s Project’.
+The ‘Rowan House’ day centre, for more vulnerable women, and the prison’s ability to manage challenging and complex women, were highly rated, as were the range of prisoner mentors and reps.
 The Mother & Baby unit, Mother & Baby visits, family days and lifer days, as well as support for visiting children, were positives too.
-They also highlighted services run by the gym for staff, inc. classes, sports injury rehab, healthcare advice and well-being days; staff recognition; staff mess (inc. cooked breakfasts); staff counsellor; and staff-family BBQ, and tours of the jail.
+They also highlighted services run by the gym for staff, including classes, sports injury rehab, healthcare advice and well-being days; staff recognition; staff mess (including cooked breakfasts); staff counsellor; and staff-family BBQ, and tours of the jail.
 The Chapel staff were ‘fantastic’, and the grounds were seen as a positive for all.

-The women highlighted, among others, the PD unit and Rowan House day centre; ‘Power to Change’ domestic violence and peer-led ‘Healing trauma’ courses; art group; family visits and ‘Story Book Mums’; access to distance learning (inc. OU); recognition awards (inc. £5 private cash voucher); and library, inc. a coffee shop where they can meet friends.
+The women highlighted, among others, the Personality Disorder unit and Rowan House day centre; ‘Power to Change’ domestic violence and peer-led ‘Healing trauma’ courses; art group; family visits and Charity supporting prisoners to record a bedtime story to send out to their children www.storybookdads.org.uk; access to distance learning (including Open University); recognition awards (including £5 private cash voucher); and the library, which included a coffee shop where they could meet friends.
 They too singled out the Chaplaincy staff as ‘fantastic’.